 Industry Update/National Response

-- April 2021: The government of Nicaragua has not declared lockdown and institutions from government agencies and public schools have remained open.
+- Spring 2021: The government of Nicaragua has not declared lockdown and institutions from government agencies and public schools have remained open.

 - Grant work permits with percentages of wages